 On January 5, 2021, the TSS Members Agreement was terminated in conjunction with the acquisition of Topicus.com B.V., the reorganization of Topicus Coop and the execution of the Investors Rights and Governance Agreement ("IRGA").
 The IRGA was established to create certain contractual obligations of the parties in respect of the governance of Topicus and Topicus Coop.
-The Joday Group's interest in Topicus Coop comprises 39,331,284 Topicus Coop Ordinary Units resulting in an interest of 30.29% in Topicus Coop.
-The IRGA provides for transfer restrictions in respect of the Topicus Coop Units.
+The IRGA provides for transfer restrictions in respect of the ordinary units of Topicus Coop ("Topicus Coop Ordinary Units" or the "Topicus Coop Units").